 Oday is a social activist and holds a Bachelor of Business Administration from Hebron University and holds a MA in Humanitarian Affairs from La Sapienza University in Rome.
 Oday is a Co-Founder of REFORM.
-He served as Policy Advisor for UNDP and for numbers of international organizations.
+He served as Policy Advisor for UNDP and for a number of international organizations.
 He led a project for amending the Palestinian Basic Law, the Electoral Law and the rules and procedures of the PLC during his work at the Palestinian Center for the Independence of Judiciary and Legal Profession.
 He also participated in developing a methodology for Social Transformation during his work at the Palestinian Initiative for the Promotion of Global Dialogue and Democracy – MIFTAH.
-In addition, Oday recently co-led the development of Facilitating Reform Methodology for Social Transformation.
+In addition, Oday co-led the development of Facilitating Reform Methodology for Social Transformation.

-She is an active volunteer with previous experience in founding projects focusing on providing education to marginalised groups.
-Her passions include working in the fields of NGO development and positively contributing to the community.
+She is an active volunteer with previous experience in founding funded projects focusing on providing interactive education to marginalised groups.
+Her passions include working in the fields of NGO development to positively contribute to the community.

 Elias holds a BA in Accounting from Birzeit University.
 He is a youth activist and an active member of the Aboud Scouts group, where he participates in many youth activities in the community.

-Paulina holds a Master degree in Human Rights and Good Governance from Universidad Autonoma de Madrid.
+Paulina holds a Master's degree in Human Rights and Good Governance from Universidad Autonoma de Madrid.
 She also has a certificate as a “Peace and Conflict Consultant” from Academy for Conflict Transformation Forum ZFD.
 She also carries out research focusing on how UN resolutions and human rights can be perceived as contradictory by Palestinian refugees.
 Previously, she worked in GIZ’s Facilitating Social Participation for Palestinian refugees programme using multi-stakeholder dialogue and Reflecting on Peace Practice (RPP) to design and implement a sustainable agriculture project.
 She has been working with REFORM in networking and as a Civil Peace Service Advisor since January 2021.

 Rizeq is a political and community activist, holding a diploma certificate in physiotherapy from the Modern University College.
 He is currently studying Business Administration at Al-Quds Open University.
 Rizeq is a member of the Board of Directors of the Fuad Nassar’s Association for Development Studies and he participated in drafting policy papers on political and social participation of women and youth.
-He is active in both MIFTAH and Leaders of Tomorrow and Palestinian Young Activists Network.
+He is active in both MIFTAH and the Leaders of Tomorrow and Palestinian Young Activists Network.
 He is a member of the Network of Human Rights Defenders (MUSAWA).